 This orientation is required for all apprentices as part of the standard CareerWise Colorado apprenticeship program.

-Attendance counts towards related instruction hours.
+Attendance counts towards Related Instruction hours.

-Attendance counts towards related instruction hours.
+Attendance counts towards Related Instruction hours.

 .

-Many of us struggle with finding the time and motivation to do self-paced learning.
-We all need that structured time, support, and motivation to get it done.
-To help with this, CareerWise has created LevelUp, a structured environment to begin coursework for industry certifications or leveling up your professional skill set.
+Many of us struggle to find the time and motivation to do self-paced learning.
+We all need that structured time, support, and motivation in order to get it done.

 LevelUp is offered year-round to accommodate longer certifications and rotating schedules.
-Attendance counts towards Related Instruction hours.

 .